Residential facilities including single family homes, apartments and condominiums must now meet certain recycling requirements.

 - Designated recycling collection areas

-- Appropriate recycling containers and signage as specified in the Recycling Container and Signage Guide for City Recycling Ordinance
+- Appropriate recycling containers and signage as specified in the Recycling Container and Signage Guidelines for City Recycling Ordinance (CRO)

 - Education including: